 All quizzes, exams, and class sessions have specific due dates and are given in every assignment.
-The last assignment is due Wednesday, May 1, 2019.
+The last assignment is due Monday, July 8, 2019, at 5pm.

 Quizzes

 This course will be fairly straightforward.
 You will read one chapter a week and then take its corresponding quiz.
 Exams will be twenty - five (25) multiple choice, true/false, or matching questions worth one (1) point apiece; meaning every quiz is worth twenty - five (25) points.